 Method 1 – Rinsing After Retrieving

 Assuming the item you retrieved from the toilet was non-electronic, you will need to rinse all the toilet water off.
-If you don’t rinse it thoroughly you are putting yourself in quite a danger.
+If you don’t rinse it thoroughly, there’s a much higher risk of the item staying contaminated from the toilet water.
 First, turn on the sink and wait for the hot water.
 The hotter the water is, the better.
-Ideally, you should lather up the infected item with soap and then, run it under the hot water.
-On the other hand, if the item you dropped is electronic and isn’t waterproof, rinsing it under hot water may not be the ideal way to disinfect it.
+Next, lather up the infected item with soap and then run it under the hot water until thoroughly cleaned.
+However, if the item you dropped is electronic and isn’t waterproof, we recommend skipping this step as more water may further damage the item.

 The whole point is to prevent any type of infection, right?
 Therefore, even if you had the rubber gloves on, you must still wash your hands thoroughly.
-Make sure to scrub beneath your fingernails and between the fingers.
-These areas are where most bacteria are hiding.
-Once you have done all this, the item should be clean and ready to use.
+Make sure to scrub beneath your fingernails and between the fingers, as these areas are where most bacteria are hiding.
+Once you have done all this, the item should be clean and ready to use without further risk.

 Method 2 – Using Disinfectant Products